The Organization: Social Network with over 2 Billion Users and 50 Global Offices

 The IT team was able to accomplish this by following a few simple steps while also working together with the Goliath Technical Team.

-Step 1 – Deploy the Goliath Intelligent Agent
+Step 1: Deploy the Goliath Intelligent Agent

-So first we brought in their new Citrix XenDesktop 7.6 environment through our ‘First Time Run Wizard’ using our APIs for Citrix.
-Once the Citrix infrastructure was listed in the inventory, we deployed our Intelligent Agent.
-We named this the ‘Intelligent Agent’ because it is one of a kind:
+First they brought their new Citrix XenDesktop 7.6 environment through Goliath’s ‘First Time Run Wizard’ using Goliath’s API’s for Citrix.
+Once the Citrix infrastructure was listed in the inventory, they deployed the Goliath Intelligent Agent.

 - 1.5 MB on disk

 - Uses less that 0.1% CPU

 Step 2: Analyze Session Performance & Drill Down into the Citrix HDX Channel

 To start analyzing the social network’s Citrix session performance and drill down into the Citrix ICA/HDX breakdown, the organization went to the XenApp/XenDesktop Session Display in Goliath Performance Monitor.

 From this display, you can view current and historical Citrix sessions and see metrics like:

 Citrix ICA/HDX latency is a great indicator of session slowness.
 Because that was the organization’s main concern, they sorted this display by clicking the ‘HDX Latency’ header to bring the sessions with the high ICA/HDX latency to the top of the screen, as depicted in the screen shot below.